Raku/nqp/docs/ops.markdown

 Example: `indexim("bcá", "a", 0) → 2`

+## indexingoptimized
+* `indexingoptimized(str --> str)`

+If the input string is made up of strands, then returns a flattened string that is otherwise identical.
+If not, returns the input string.

+Intended for strings that will be indexed into often, for example, when evaluating regexes.

 ## iscclass
 * `iscclass(int $class, str $str, int $i --> int)`
 * `iscclassnfg(int $class, str $str, int $i --> int)` `js`